The Content Dashboard shows an overview of the following:

 The Flows view lets you create and view rules for sections.
 Create rules based on titles, URLs, or metadata to group content.

 Click Create Flow, then enter a flow name and rules.
-For example, the following example flow called International sports is defined as the Source is at least one of Episerver or century.epi-us.net, and Topic is at least one of 2020 Summer Olympics, 2014 Winter Olympics, 2014 FIFA World Cup, or 2003 Rugby World Cup.
-The flow rules found 2 content items that will be automatically given approval status.
+For example, the following example flow, International sports, is defined as the Source being at least one of Episerver or century.epi-us.net, and the Topic is at least one of 2020 Summer Olympics, 2014 Winter Olympics, 2014 FIFA World Cup, or 2003 Rugby World Cup.
+The flow rules found two content items that are automatically given approval status.
 As other content items that satisfy these criteria are added, this flow will approve them.

-- Feature.
-If the criteria match and this is enabled, the content is given priority recommendation, even if the visitor already interacted with the content.
+• Feature – If the criteria match and this is enabled, the content is given priority recommendation, even if the visitor has already interacted with the content.

-- Add to Sections.
-Click the field to select from existing sections where the content should get associated.
-For example, you might have a content section and a documentation section about financial issues.
+• Add to Sections – Click the field to select from existing sections where the content should be associated.
+For example, you might have a content and documentation sections about financial issues.

-You can create a new section by entering a new section name in the Add to Sections field.
+You can create a section by entering a section name in the Add to Sections field.

-- Options.
-Content Recommendations shows how many content items match the criteria.
+• Options – Content Recommendations show how many content items match the criteria.
 Click Preview to see the matching content.
 Upon viewing this, you may want to refine the flow rules.
-Enable the check box to apply the rules to existing content items when you click Save.
+Enable the checkbox to apply the rules to existing content items when you click Save.

 A section is a group of content.
 A content item can exist in multiple sections.